 Birch Bronze Borer

-Treatment: Early detection is key.
-We have very good success getting rid of the birch bronze borer.
+Treatment: Early detection is critical.
+We’ve had very good success getting rid of the birch bronze borer.
 Soil treatment is the method of choice.
-We use systemic insecticide, applied to the root system.
+We use systemic insecticide applied to the root system.
 The material is then transported throughout the tree.

 Tent Caterpillars

 Tent caterpillars are easy to spot because of their signature tent-like cocoon.
 They come out at night and feed on the leaves of your tree.
 They defoliate the limb and move to another branch.
-Depending on a tree’s strength, over time this insect may kill a tree.
+Depending on a tree’s strength, this insect may kill a tree over time.

-Treatment: They can actually be physically be removed if they are not too high.
-Otherwise we apply insecticide.
+Treatment: They can actually be physically removed if they are not too high.
+Otherwise, we apply insecticide.

 Tree Growths >>

-Most tree growths you’ll see are caused non lethal funguses.
+Most tree growths you’ll see are caused by nonlethal fungi.
 However, some tree growths can indicate internal decay, while others can create structural vulnerabilities.

 Cooley Spruce Gall